This article was updated on 20 April 2020.

 As an organization, the Forum has a track record of supporting efforts to contain epidemics.
 In 2017, at our Annual Meeting, the Coalition for Epidemic Preparedness Innovations (CEPI) was launched – bringing together experts from government, business, health, academia and civil society to accelerate the development of vaccines.
 CEPI is currently supporting the race to develop a vaccine against this strand of the coronavirus.

-The WHO began issuing situation reports about a pneumonia of “unknown cause” on 21 January, when 278 of its 282 confirmed cases were in China.
+The WHO began issuing situation reports about a pneumonia of “unknown cause” on 21 January, when 278 of its 282 confirmed cases had been reported in China.
 The visualization begins by tracing the early spread of what eventually became known as COVID-19 within that country.

 Below we see Hubei province quickly turn a dark red as the number of confirmed cases there reaches into the hundreds.
 The shading of other provinces also darkens as their number of reported cases increases.
-By 26 March – following a period of leveling off – there were 82,078 cases in China, according to Chinese government agencies.
+By 19 April – following a period of leveling off – there were 84,237 reported cases in China, according to Chinese government agencies.

-That changed quickly when the number of reported cases in Italy began to spike in late February – an increase that’s reflected below (Spain, France, Germany, and Switzerland have also reported sharp increases).
-As of 26 March, the WHO was reporting 250,053 European cases in total.
+That changed quickly when the number of reported cases in Italy began to spike in late February – an increase that’s reflected below (Spain, France, Germany, and the United Kingdom have also reported sharp increases).
+As of 19 April, the WHO was reporting 1,122,189 European cases in total.

 In the US, the first confirmed case arrived relatively early when a 35-year-old man in Washington state checked into an urgent care centre with a nagging cough on 19 January.
 As of 20 February the WHO was still reporting just 15 confirmed cases in the US.
-By 26 March, state and local agencies and hospitals in the country were reporting a total of 85,996 cases – surpassing the total in China.
-Cases are indicated below in expanding dots centred over each affected location.
+By 19 April, state and local agencies and hospitals in the country were reporting a total of 759,696 cases – indicated below in expanding dots centred over each affected location.

-The impact of COVID-19 has now spread across the globe, decimating stock markets, closing schools, triggering border controls, and spurring many people to stockpile food.
+The impact of COVID-19 has now spread across the globe, decimating stock markets, closing schools, triggering job losses and border controls, and spurring many people to stockpile food.
 Below we see the spread of confirmed coronavirus cases worldwide.
-As of 26 March, the WHO was reporting 462,684 cases in total.
+As of 19 April, the WHO was reporting 2,241,778 cases in total.